canonical/snapcraft/docs/your-first-snap.md

 features used in these examples, check out
 [this article](snapcraft-advanced-features.md).

+Be sure to check out the notes about [snapcraft usage](snapcraft-usage.md) as well.

 If you should have any more questions, ask us on

  * `#snappy` on `irc.freenode.net` or